-185 "4.
-Environmental Consequences 4.1 Introduction 4.1.4 Mitigation Measures Included in the Analysis For impacts identified in the following resource sections, mitigation measures have been developed that would be implemented during all appropriate phases of the project from initial ground breaking to operations, and through closure and decommissioning.
+4. Environmental Consequences 4.1 Introduction:

+4.1.4 Mitigation Measures Included in the Analysis:

+For impacts identified in the following resource sections, mitigation measures have been developed that would be implemented during all appropriate phases of the project, from initial groundbreaking to operations, and through closure and decommissioning.
 The mitigation measures include a combination of the following:

 1. Regulatory requirements of other Federal, State, and local agencies;

 2. USFWS terms and conditions identified in the Biological Opinion;

 3. Terms and conditions identified in the Programmatic Agreement reached pursuant to National Historic Preservation Act Section 106; and

 4. Additional BLM-proposed mitigation measures, standard right-of-way (ROW) grant terms and conditions, and best management practices.

-These requirements generically are referred to as ""Mitigation Measures"" throughout this Draft SEIS.
+These requirements are generically referred to as "Mitigation Measures" throughout this Draft SEIS.
 Because these Mitigation Measures are derived from a variety of sources, they also may be required, and their implementation regulated, by other agencies.
 The Applicant would be required by the ROD and the ROW grant to comply with the applicable requirements of other agencies; for example, see 43 CFR 2805.12(a) (Federal and state laws and regulations) and (i)(6) (more stringent state standards for public health and safety, environmental protection and siting, constructing, operating, and maintaining any facilities and improvements on the ROW).
-Any non- compliance with implementation of these other federal or state requirements could affect the approval status of the ROD and ROW grant.
-The Applicant voluntarily has committed to implementing nearly all of the mitigation measures that are identified in the PSPP PA/FEIS as APMs for the PSEGS.
-A comprehensive listing of the APMs is provided in Appendix C.
+Any non- compliance with the implementation of these other federal or state requirements could affect the approval status of the ROD and ROW grant.
+The Applicant voluntarily has committed to implementing nearly all of the mitigation measures that are identified in the PSPP PA/FEIS as Applicant Proposed Measures (APMs) for the Palen Solar Electric Generating System (PSEGS).
+A comprehensive listing of these APMs is provided in Appendix C.

-4.1.5 Terms and Conditions found in FLPMA and BLM ROW Regulations Title V of FLPMA addresses the issuance of ROW authorizations on public land.
-The BLM has identified all the lands that would be occupied by facilities associated with the PSEGS that are needed for its construction, operation, and maintenance.
-The general terms and conditions for all public land ROWs are described in FLPMA Section 505, and include measures to minimize damage and otherwise protect the environment, require compliance with air and water quality standards, and compliance with more stringent state standards for public health and safety, environmental protection, siting, construction, operation, and maintenance of ROWs.
-The Secretary may prescribe additional terms and conditions as he deems necessary to protect Federal property, provide for efficient management, and among other things, generally protect the public interest.
-For this project, terms and conditions would be incorporated into the ROW grant as necessary to protect public safety.
+4.1.5 Terms and Conditions found in FLPMA and BLM ROW Regulations:

+Title V of FLPMA addresses the issuance of ROW authorizations on public land.
+The BLM has identified all the lands that would be occupied by facilities associated with the PSEGS that are needed for construction, operation, and maintenance.
+The general terms and conditions for all public land ROWs are described in FLPMA Section 505 and include measures to minimize damage and otherwise protect the environment, require compliance with air and water quality standards, and require compliance with more stringent state standards for public health and safety, environmental protection, siting, construction, operation, and maintenance of ROWs.
+The Secretary may prescribe additional terms and conditions as necessary to protect Federal property, provide for efficient management, and, among other things, generally protect the public interest.
+For the PSEGS, terms and conditions would be incorporated into the ROW grant as necessary to protect public safety.
 The environmental consequences analysis in Chapter 4 of this Draft SEIS identifies impacts and mitigation measures to reduce or eliminate impacts.
-Palen Solar Electric Generating System Draft SEIS 4.1-24 July 2013"
+The Palen Solar Electric Generating System Draft SEIS 4.1-24 July 2013 provides detailed information.